Below are some tips, tricks, and products that have helped me through losing my religion.

 The problem is finding exercise that I actually want to do.
 I always played sports which made exercising fun and competitive.
 What is fun about exercising without sports?
 Eventually, I got over my insecurity and religious indoctrination and tried a yoga class.

 I found that I absolutely love yoga.
-It may sound cliche, yet, I credit yoga with helping change my life into one of wholeness.
+It may sound cliche, yet, I credit yoga with helping transform my life into one of wholeness.
 It lengthens and tones your body, teaches you to focus on breathing/meditation, and helps you connect with yourself.
 You don’t need much to get started, just a yoga mat.
 Also, I have found that Yoga with Adrienne is the most accessible teacher online for beginners.
 Many of her videos are available via youtube, for free.

 It was also highly satisfying excelling at yoga during deconstruction from religion.
 Yoga was shamed and demonized in religion so it was a really powerful companion because it was one more belief I was actively unlearning.

 I also found dancing to be a fun exercise that didn’t bore me.
 Perhaps subconsciously I chose it because it also was a practice that was shamed and demonized in the religion.
 Yet, I find it helpful.
 I try and start my days with Just Dance on the Wii-U. This has also become a favorite activity to play with my kids, and keep fit in the process.
-Win win.
+Win-win.

 Eat, Drink & Be Merry- Healthily!